 The frameless backpack is very lightweight compared to the other backpack styles, making it easier to handle when you are on the go.
 The backpack is light in weight as it has no frame to get in the way of the bag.
 The lightweight travel backpack makes it suitable for carrying and hiking.
 It has a unique design that allows it to be folded into a perfect shape.

 A frameless backpack is generally a more streamlined backpack for easy carrying and portability.
-In addition, it is easy to maneuver, and it allows for maximum comfort and ease of movement.
+In addition, it is easy to manoeuvre, and it allows for maximum comfort and ease of movement.
 These backpacks are easy to carry because they are not bulky and will not get damaged easily.
 With your back bent over, just hold on to a pole, and you will be able to carry the backpack.

 The frameless backpack is generally more comfortable as it has padded back and shoulder straps for maximum support.
 The travel backpack is constructed in such a manner that they are very comfortable to carry.
 It is because the load is supported on the back and the shoulder, and it does not restrict your shoulder area.
 You can easily adjust the size of the backpack by changing the length of the straps.